glasgowlab/glasgowlab.github.io/site/8_news.md

   - Our [PIGEON-FEATHER](https://www.biorxiv.org/content/10.1101/2024.08.04.606547v1.full) method is available on _bioRxiv_!
 Ever wonder how every single amino acid in your protein energetically contributes to its conformational ensemble, and how that changes when it binds a ligand or amasses mutations?
 We have you covered.
 Congrats to authors Chenlin, Malcolm, and Andrew.
 (PIGEON-FEATHER = Peptide ID Generation for Exchange Of Nuclei - Free Energy Assignment Through Hydrogen Exchange Rates.)
   - We also contributed to this [perspective](https://www.cell.com/cell-systems/fulltext/S2405-4712(23)00212-0) in _Cell Systems_ about how machine learning can be useful for biological discovery.

-- **Fellowships.** Our students knocked it out of the park this year...
+- **Fellowships.** Our students knocked it out of the park this year.
   - Savannah and Kyle won NSF Graduate Research Fellowships!
   - Belen earned an NIH NIAID F31!
 <br><br>